Quintusnz/Math-Dash/project-documentation/product-manager-output.md

 ---

 This document is intended as a product-facing companion to the implementation-ready requirements in `requirements2.md`.
-It can be used with designers and engineers to align on scope, priorities, and UX principles for Math Dash’s MVP and early iterations.
+It can be used with designers and engineers to align on scope, priorities, and UX principles for Ready Steady Math's MVP and early iterations.